Some business owners say CEBA deadline extension doesn't go far enough | CBC News

 Some business owners say CEBA deadline extension doesn't go far enough

-Canadian Chamber of Commerce joins calls for extension of CEBA repayment deadline
+- Canadian Chamber of Commerce joins calls for extension of CEBA deadline

 "It was honestly a blessing," Nicastro said.
 "It helped us survive.
 It helped us ease the pressure of being closed and not seeing any customers and paying our staff."

-CEBA allowed a business to apply for up to $60,000.
-Up to $20,000 would be forgiven if the rest was repaid by a certain deadline.
-The original repayment deadline was the end of 2022.
-It was later extended to Dec.
-31, 2023.

-Last week, the federal government announced it would extend the deadline for debt forgiveness again to 2024, to Jan.
-18.
+Last week, the federal government announced it would extend the deadline for debt forgiveness again to Jan.
+18, 2024.

 "When we found out it was 18 days, it was really a slap in the face," Nicastro said.